Thomas Malory: Thomas Malory of Hutton Conyers

+Outside of the contested pardon-exclusion, Thomas Malory of Hutton Conyers was not recorded as having been a knight in the generally accepted secular sense, though his elder brother John and most of his recent forefathers were knights.
+If to accept Linton's argument that the Yorkshire Thomas was a Knight Hospitaller, the primary objection to his authorship is removed and the contradictions presented by the Newbold Revel knight become irrelevant.

 Thomas Malory of Wales

 Even only a few years after the original publication of Le Morte, there was speculation as to Malory's identity.
 The earliest identification was made by John Bale, a 16th-century antiquarian, who declared that Malory was Welsh, hailing from Mailoria on the River Dee.
 This theory received further support from Sir John Rhys, who proclaimed in 1893 that the alternative spelling indicated an area straddling the border between England and North Wales, Maleore in Flintshire and Maleor in Denbighshire.
 On this theory, Malory may have been related to Edward Rhys Maelor, a 15th-century Welsh poet.
 It was also suggested by antiquary John Leland that he was Welsh, identifying "Malory" with "Maelor".
 However, most modern scholars have disregarded this early work on the basis that no such place as Mailoria has ever been identified on the Dee or elsewhere; no Welsh Thomas Malory appears in the surviving historical record; and Malory identified himself as English rather than Welsh.